-A balloon payment is an amount due at the end of your loan.
-Balloon payments are sometimes referred to as a final repayment amount.
-While not all business car loans will have a balloon payment, they are a popular option.
+- A balloon payment is an amount due at the end of your loan, sometimes called a final repayment amount.

-While having a balloon payment will reduce your monthly repayments, you’ll be left with a lump sum to be paid at the end of the loan.
-You'll also end up paying more interest over the life of the loan.
+- You’ll be left with a lump sum to pay at the end of the loan.
+You’ll also end up paying more interest over the life of the loan.

-If you're purchasing a used or second-hand vehicle - the loan term may be shorter depending on the age of the vehicle.
+- If you're buying used or second-hand equipment the loan term may be shorter depending on the age of the equipment

-Remember, the longer the loan term - the more interest you will pay.
+- The longer the loan term the more interest you will pay.

 Things you should know

-Applications for vehicle and equipment finance are subject to the Bank's normal lending criteria.
+Applications for equipment and equipment finance are subject to the Bank's normal lending criteria.
 Credit criteria, terms and conditions, fees and charges apply.